-ISO 26262 (Road vehicles — Functional safety) is an international functional safety standard.
+ISO 26262:2018 (Road vehicles — Functional safety) is an international functional safety standard.
 It is an adaptation of IEC 61508 specific to the application sector of electrical and electronic systems in the road vehicle industry.
-It consists of 10 parts: ISO 26262-1 to ISO 26262-10.
-ISO 26262-6 pertains to software development, verification, and validation.
+It consists of 12 parts: ISO 26262-1:2018 to ISO 26262-12:2018.
+ISO 26262-6:2018 pertains to software development, verification, and validation.
 It includes guidance for projects using Model-Based Design and code generation.
 ISO 26262-8 addresses multiple cross-functional topics, including the classification and qualification of software tools.
-The degree of rigor required for tool qualification is based on the tool classification level (TCL) and the software automotive safety integrity levels (ASILs) A to D. In 2019, a complementary standard was published to address safety for a system’s intended functionality in the absence of system failures, ISO/PAS 21448 - Road vehicles -- Safety of the intended functionality (SOTIF).
+The degree of rigor required for tool qualification is based on the tool classification level (TCL) and the automotive safety integrity level (ASIL) A to D.

 EN 50128 (Railway applications — Software for railway control and protection systems) is a European standard that specifies procedures and technical requirements for the development of programmable electronic systems for use in railway control and protection applications.
 EN 50128, developed by the European Committee for Electrotechnical Standardization (CENELEC), is part of a series of standards that represent the railway application-specific interpretation of the IEC 61508 standard series.

 IEC 62304 (Medical device software – Software life cycle processes) is an international standard that describes the software development and maintenance processes required for medical device software.
 The required processes, tasks, and activities are impacted by the hazard (risk to patient, caregiver, or environment) level of the device software.
-The hazard levels are divided into 3 safety classes: Class A - No injury or damage to health is possible, Class B - Non-serious injury is possible, and Class C - Death or serious injury is possible.
 IEC 62304 does not directly address software tool qualification.
 However, it states that IEC 61508 can be looked to as a source of methods, tools and techniques that can be used to implement the requirements in IEC 62304.
 Additional guidance on tool validation for regional authorities such as the FDA is available on the FDA software validation page.

 IEC Certification Kit follows an in-context approach to tool certification or qualification based on a typical workflow or use cases when the applicant applies supported tools to develop or verify software for functional safety standard-compliant or standard-certified applications.
-The workflow addresses risk levels ASIL A–ASIL D according to ISO 26262, SIL 1–SIL 3 according to IEC 61508, and SIL 0–SIL 4 according to EN 50128.
+The workflow addresses risk levels ASIL A–ASIL D according to ISO 26262, all SRL levels according to ISO 25119 and all SIL levels according to IEC 61508, EN 50128 and EN 50657.
 The applicant must use the tools within the referenced workflows and within the constraints and use cases specified in the certification plans of the applicant’s projects.